 Although the impacts of the financialization of multi-family housing have been devastating for many households, neighborhoods and communities, it is important to remember that this is still a relatively new phenomenon.

-The table below summarizes the drastic differences in primary rental housing in Edmonton comparing 1992 (with minimal financialization of multi-family rental housing) to 2022:
+The table below summarizes the drastic differences in primary rental housing in Edmonton comparing the number and proportion of suites owned by financialized entities in 1995 (the first year of financialization of multi-family rental housing) with 2022:

-- In 1992 asset managers held 0.2% of primary rental housing in the city of Edmonton while Real Estate Investment Trusts (REITs) and publicly traded Real Estate Operating Companies (REOCs) owned zero (see 1st row in table above).
+- In 1995 publicly traded Real Estate Operating Companies (REOCs) held 1.6% of primary rental housing in the city of Edmonton while Real Estate Investment Trusts (REITs) and Asset Managers owned zero (see 1st row in table above).

 - By the end of last year (Dec.
-31, 2022), financialized primary housing included 47.7% of all primary rental suites in the city of Edmonton with REITs owning 27.7%, Asset Managers holding 13.2% and REOCs with 6.9% of private market primary rentals.
+31, 2022), financialized primary housing included 47.6% of all primary rental suites in the city of Edmonton with REITs owning 27.8%, REOCs with 6.9% and Asset Managers holding 13.0% of private market primary rentals.

 Reflecting national and international trends, investment sales in Edmonton during Covid surged, multi-family sales being a key driver.